Leon-Bor/NEAE-CMS/README.md

 - Download and install NodeJS (>= v6.0)
 - Run "npm install" in root folder
 - Run CMS in root folder with "node app.js"
+- Go to localhost:3030/login and login with => Username: admin, pw: admin

 ###Todo:
 CMS is not done right now but it can already be tested.